 Yes, the topic of race is back on the table, regardless of how saturated you think it is.
 However, I am talking about a different type of racism: racism towards black leaders.
 This type of racism is more detrimental to the black identity or the black potential" than it is to the victim.
 Blacks in power stand as a representation, a symbol, and an authority, and black leaders are defamed or humiliated in such a dehumanizing manner, it not only reinforces the notion it is OK to humiliate all blacks but also takes away the respect and honor of that black leader.
 The idea that respectable black leaders can be called monkeys and expected to face that same constituency that thinks their brain is primitive is the biggest form of disrespect and dishonor.

-Sure, there are plenty other non-black leaders that are humiliated and disrespected, but I am not talking about your average Anthony Wiener embarassment, but rather about the deep-rooted racial slurs that take a toll on the self-perception of a black person —
+Sure, there are plenty other non-black leaders that are humiliated and disrespected, but I am not talking about your average Anthony Wiener embarassment, but rather about the deep-rooted racial slurs that take a toll on the self-perception of a black person — namely, being compared to a monkey.

 I want you to not resort to Trayvon Martin or somehow link this to the go-to excuse of how hundreds of black kids kill each other each year in Chicago, but instead to really focus on the harm that is done to a black leader that is supposed to be a representation of the black potential being taunted and disrespected in such a manner, robbing them of their potential and those that look up to them.